Swethapriya/esp-text-suggest/README.md

 # esp-text-suggest
-chrome extension for text suggestions
+chrome extension for text suggestions v1

+What this does: Changes the "Type message here" in webwhatsapp to "esp text suggest"

 How to install: